j-galkiewicz/Chrome_extension/README.md

 # Chrome_extension
-A chrome extension

 DIRECT LINK https://j-galkiewicz.github.io/Chrome_extension/

+## What?
-This Extension uses the username and displays a welcome message to the users' dog.
+This Chrome extension uses the username and displays a welcome message to the users' dog.

+## How exactly does it work??
 I used: HTML, CSS & JS

-How exactly does it work?

 -- this extension works at Chrome browser once the user enables it and opens a new tab